What Type of Motorcycle Insurance Policy Should I Purchase in Colorado?

 This coverage also protects you when another driver doesn’t see your motorcycle, causes a “non-contact” accident, and fails to stop as they don’t know you just crashed.
 If that person can’t be located or is located but doesn’t carry insurance, uninsured/underinsured motorist coverage will protect you.
 We have routinely experienced emergency hospital bills exceeding $100,000 in motorcycle accidents so the more insurance you can purchase to protect yourself in this situation, the better.

-Lastly, medpay insurance is a “no-fault” coverage that pays for accident-related medical bills regardless of whether you are the victim or caused the collision as per a recommended company.
+Lastly, medpay insurance is a “no-fault” coverage that pays for accident-related medical bills regardless of whether you are the victim or caused the collision.
 This coverage is usually offered by insurance carriers with a $5,000 policy limit.
 However, some insurance carriers will offer a $100,000 medpay policy which would be greatly helpful in a motorcycle collision to help cover medical expenses.
 Often, the premium for this coverage is quite low and anything can help if you get seriously injured.

 Pushchak Law Can Help